easyretrofit/retrofit-spring-boot-starter/README.md

 }
 ```

+and application.yml
 ```yaml
 okhttpclient:
   timeout: 30000
 ```

 ### Create custom OKHttpClient Interceptor

+The OkHttpClient Interceptor object can be created separately from the OkHttpClient object, which makes it more flexible to expand and use

 Create a custom Interceptor of OKHttpClient need extend BaseInterceptor